Overview

 That is what this page is.
 A practical map of what you actually need to know — before you leave, when you land, and while you are moving around India.

 India requires a tourist visa for most nationalities.
-For the vast majority of travelers, this means an e-Tourist Visa — applied online before departure in about 15-20 minutes.
-You fill a form, upload your passport bio page and a photograph, pay a fee, and receive an Electronic Travel Authorization on email within 24–72 hours.
-You print it, carry it to India, and immigration stamps your passport on arrival.
-There is no embassy visit, no agent, no interview.
-Apply at least 10–15 days before travel to give yourself buffer time.
+For the vast majority of travelers, this means an e-Tourist Visa — applied online before departure in about 20-30 minutes.
+You fill a form, upload your passport bio page and a photograph, pay a fee, and receive an Electronic Travel Authorization on email within 24-72 hours.
+Print it, carry it to India, and immigration stamps your passport on arrival.
+There is no embassy visit, no interview.
+Apply at least 10-15 days before travel.

 → e-visa types, eligibility, fees, and step-by-step process